gsteixeira/django-social-layer/README.rst

 Create a CommentSection for any purpose.
 It can, for example, be linked to an \
 object with a ForeignKey field, or to a view by it's URL.
 In our example we will \
 use an url, but it's optional.
-A CommentSection must have an owner.
+A CommentSection optionally can have an owner.

 .. code:: python

-    comment_section = CommentSection.objects.create(owner=social_bob,
+    comment_section = CommentSection.objects.create(url=request.path)
-                                                    url=request.path)

 Now inside a view, lets add a commennt section for the page: